zitadel/zitadel-nextjs-b2b/README.md

 ### Login

 You should be able to login to the Demo Application with `Alice Admin` and see all granted projects.
+And from the Manage Team tab you can see a list of users with existing grants, and can manage user grants with role assignment.
+You can also invite new users to the `Demo-Customer` organization with automatic email invitations.

-You can log out and log in with `Eric Employee` and you should only have access to the granted projects, but not to the Authorizations tab.
+You can log out and log in with `Eric Employee` and you should only have access to the granted projects, but not to the Manage Team tab.

 ### Deploy to Vercel